Matthew Washington Kennedy

-Matthew Washington Kennedy (10 March 1921 – 5 June 2014) was an American classical pianist, professor, choral director, composer, and arranger of Negro Spirituals.
+Matthew Washington Kennedy (10 March 1921 – 5 June 2014) was an American classical pianist, professor, choral director, composer, and arranger of Negro spirituals.
 He is widely known as the director of the historic Fisk Jubilee Singers of Nashville, Tennessee from 1957 to 1986.

 Early life and education

 Kennedy was born in Americus, Georgia, the fourth child of Royal Clement Kennedy and Mary Magdalene Dowdell.
 His father was a postal worker, and died of a heart attack when Matthew was 15 months old.
-Royal Clement's parents had been slaves on the Kennedy Plantation near Andersonville, Georgia.
+Royal Clement's parents had been enslaved on the Kennedy Plantation near Andersonville, Georgia.
 Matthew's mother was born to Joseph and Maria Dowdell in Sumter County, Georgia.
 She was a public school teacher.

-A child prodigy, he picked out the melodies on the piano of hymns and Spirituals he heard sung by his mother, and composed his first piano piece called “The Bells” at age six.
+A child prodigy, he picked out the melodies on the piano of hymns and spirituals he heard sung by his mother, and composed his first piano piece called "The Bells" at age six.
 Kate Land agreed to give him piano lessons in exchange for having her house cleaned by Matthew and his cousin.
-The star of his own radio show at age 11, Matthew played the organ to accompany silent films at the segregated cinema where he was given the stage name “Sunshine,” and was dressed in a bellhop uniform.
+The star of his own radio show at age 11, Matthew played the organ to accompany silent films at the segregated cinema where he was given the stage name "Sunshine", and was dressed in a bellhop uniform.
 In 1932, Matthew and his mother sat in the segregated balcony for a live concert given by famed Russian pianist Sergei Rachmaninoff in Macon, Georgia.
 Frustrated with the segregated South, Mary Kennedy decided to move with her son to New York City.
 Soon after they arrived, Matthew auditioned at the Juilliard School, and was admitted because of his imitation of Rachmaninoff's playing style.
 Lois Adler gave him a personal scholarship for study in the Preparatory Division.
 He simultaneously studied and graduated from DeWitt Clinton High School, and earned a diploma in piano from Juilliard in 1940.

 His teacher Lois Adler advised Kennedy to return to the South for his college degree, and arranged for him to study at Fisk University in Nashville, Tennessee on scholarship.
 In 1940, Henrietta Myers was director of the Fisk Jubilee Singers at the time, and she asked Kennedy to serve as piano accompanist for the group.
 From Fisk, Kennedy was drafted to serve in World War II, and was sent to North Africa and Southern France.
 After returning from the war, he graduated from Fisk University with a Bachelor of Arts degree in 1947 (cum laude).
 Kennedy went on to earn his Master of Arts degree from Juilliard in 1950, and completed coursework toward his Ph.D. from George Peabody College in Nashville.